 12 I give thanks to him who has empowered me—to Christ Jesus our Lord—for he found me faithful and placed me in his service, 13 even though in former times I was a blasphemer, a persecutor, and a proud and hurtful man.
 But I found mercy because I acted in ignorance and unbelief; 14 and the grace of our Lord was poured out beyond measure, together with11 the faith and love that are in Christ Jesus.
 15 This is a trustworthy saying, worthy of full acceptance: Christ Jesus came into the world to save sinners, and I am the first among them.12 16 Yet for this very reason I obtained mercy, so that in me, as the first, Christ Jesus might display the full measure of his patience and forbearance, and thus provide an example13 for those who would believe in him for eternal life.
 17 Now to the King eternal,14 immortal, invisible—the one and only God—be honor and glory forever and ever.
 Amen.

 Fight the Good Fight

-18 Timothy, my son, I set this charge before you in accordance with the prophecies previously spoken over you,15 so you that through16 them both you may fight the good fight, 19 holding firmly to faith and a good conscience, which some have discarded, thereby suffering shipwreck in regard to the faith.
+18 Timothy, my son, I set this charge before you in accordance with the prophecies previously spoken over you,15 so that through16 them you may fight the good fight, 19 holding firmly to faith and a good conscience, which some have discarded, thereby suffering shipwreck in regard to the faith.
 20 Among them are Hymenaeus and Alexander, whom I have handed over to Satan, so that they may learn not to blaspheme.